Graficas-2018/assignment-2-3d-figures-osanseviero/README.md

 Rubric:

 1. The canvas was adjusted to include the 3 figures.
-The pyramid at the left of the canvas, the scutoid at the center, and the octahedron at the right.
+The pyramid at the left of the canvas, the scutoid at the center, and the octahedron at the right. *Complete*
-2. Created an independent function for each figure.
+2. Created an independent function for each figure. *Complete*
-3. Defined the vertex, color, and index information for each figure.
+3. Defined the vertex, color, and index information for each figure. *Complete*
-4. Each face of each figure was rendered with a different color.
+4. Each face of each figure was rendered with a different color. *Complete*
-5. The figures were transformed correctly.
+5. The figures were transformed correctly. *Complete*

+**Grade: 105**

 <img src="Images/Pyramid.png" width="300">
 <br/>Figure 1: 3D Pyramid.<br/>